Grand Valley State University Women's Center

 Eyes Wide Open is a student organization for sexual assault peer educators at Grand Valley State University.
-Our mission is to provide support for sexual assault survivors, while educating the greater GVSU community on the issue of sexual assault.
-We put on educational programs for classes, campus organizations, and other community organizations.
+Our vision is to educate the Grand Valley community about sexual assault and provide resources through community outreach, presentations, and events in order to end sexual violence.
 Each year we host Take Back the Night and cosponsor Rock Against Rape (RAR) along with other programming.
 Below you will find more information about becoming a member, the recruitment timeline, the history of the group and our upcoming events.

 Becoming a Member

-In the 2001-2002 school year Eyes Wide Open was created by a committed group of students with support from the Women's Center.
+In the 2001-2002 academic year, Eyes Wide Open was created by a committed group of students with support from the Women's Center.
 The student group educates students by dispelling myths related to sexual assault and other forms of violence.

-The primary goals are to teach students about the resources available for survivors of sexual assault, to create a campus culture that prevents assaults from happening, and to provide campus-wide programming to students, as well as faculty and staff.
+The primary goals are to educate students about the resources available for survivors of sexual assault, to create a campus culture that prevents assaults from happening, and to provide campus-wide programming to students, faculty, and staff.

-Presentations given by Eyes Wide Open are interactive and effective.
+Presentations given by Eyes Wide Open members are interactive and effective.
 They are specifically designed for the class or group in which they are being presented and can include same-gender or mixed-gender audiences.
-If you are interested in learning more about the group or would like to set up a presentation, please contact the organization at firstname.lastname@example.org or contact the Women's Center at 1201 Kirkhof, (616) 331-2748.
+If you are interested in learning more about the group or would like to schedule a presentation, please contact the organization at firstname.lastname@example.org or contact the Women's Center at 1201 Kirkhof, (616) 331-2748.